Knowable Magazine

 Knowable Magazine is a non-profit, editorially independent online publication from science publisher Annual Reviews that discusses scientific discoveries and the significance of scholarly work in a journalistic style.
-The magazine uses information from Annual Reviews' 51 review journals as springboards for stories on topics such as health & disease, society, geography, environment and other science-related material, linking back to scholarly sources.
-As a nonprofit publication, Knowable Magazine is supported by grants from the Gordon and Betty Moore Foundation and the Alfred P. Sloan Foundation.
+The magazine uses information from Annual Reviews' 51 review journals as springboards for stories from areas including health and disease, the environment, biology, physics, the social sciences, and economics, linking back to science-related scholarly sources.
+The publication aims "to create a bridge between popular science articles and the technical literature".
+Knowable often uses comics and infographics to enhance storytelling and make complex concepts easier to understand.
+Knowable Magazine makes many of its science graphics freely available online, for use by scientists and educators.